-Port Isabel students from Dr. Michelle Zacher's AP Environmental Science class collect data at three profile locations on South Padre Island: SPI01 in Isla Blanca Park, SPI02 at Beach Access #13, and SPI08 at the Tiki Condominiums (E. White Sands Street) (Fig. 12).
+Port Isabel students participated in field trips on October 14, 2021; January 26, 2022; and May 13, 2022.
+Students from Dr. Michelle Zacher's AP Environmental Science class collected data at three profile locations on South Padre Island: SPI01 in Isla Blanca Park, SPI02 at Beach Access #13, and SPI08 at the Tiki Condominiums (E. White Sands Street) (Fig. 11).
 Because of construction of a promenade and new beach pavilion within Isla Blanca Park, the SPI01 datum point was reestablished.
 Port Isabel High School has been measuring SPI01 and SPI02 since 1999 and SPI08 since 2007.
-A Bureau scientist collected data from the South Padre Island sites on August 10, 2021.